Lane Community College: Public radio station

+Athletics

+Lane Titans compete in ten varsity sports and participate in the Northwest Athletic Conference (NWAC) with 35 other Oregon, Washington, and Canadian colleges.

 In popular culture

 Getting Straight, starring Elliott Gould and Candice Bergen, was filmed at Lane in 1969.
 As the campus was still under construction at the time, the "occupation scenes" were easier to shoot.

 The Grateful Dead performed a concert on campus as a benefit for the college and White Bird Clinic on January 22, 1971, drawing a crowd of approximately 7,000 fans.